-Some try to feed suspicion of capital punishment based on claims about "exonerations."
+Another factor creating suspicion of capital punishment are claims about "exonerations."

 In popular parlance, to say someone was exonerated means that the person was ultimately found innocent of the crime with which he or she was charged.
 But it is important to remember that this word can be used in misleading ways.